-Secondly, there are many “Affiliate Networks” out there who gather affiliate marketeers and sellers at one platform.
+Secondly, there are many “Affiliate Networks” out there who gather affiliate marketers and sellers at one platform.

-This provides affiliate marketeers with an ease of approaching different sellers at one platform, hence, saves you from the hassle of signing up differently for every product you wish to promote.
+This provides affiliate marketers with an ease of approaching different sellers at one platform, hence, saves you from the hassle of signing up differently for every product you wish to promote.